Scan to Pay Offers a Quick & Safe Payment Option

 When it comes to payment options, consumers have increasingly turned towards those that allow for quick and secure transactions.
-As a result, digital wallets and other alternative payment options, including contactless payments, have become much more common.
+As a result, digital wallets and other alternative payment options, including contactless payments – like scan and pay – have become much more common.

 QR codes are emerging as an important payment option

-A QR code, the abbreviation of Quick Response code, is a trademark name of the most popular type of 2D barcode readable by smartphones.
-QR codes are currently gaining popularity due to social distancing: by using QR codes to transfer payments, merchants and customers no longer need to handle cash, whether online or offline.
+QR code payments are currently gaining popularity due to social distancing: by using QR codes to transfer payments, merchants and customers no longer need to handle cash, whether online or offline.

 The benefits of QR code technology

 - A QR code can be printed and placed anywhere: outside a shop, on a website or in an email.
 This means that customers don’t need to be anywhere near a merchant and can complete payments from a safe distance.

 - QR codes eliminate any need for cards or payment terminals – the only equipment necessary is a mobile device such as a smartphone or tablet.

 - QR codes are actually more secure than card payments: all information is encrypted and customers don’t need to fill in details on a website.

 How to use a QR Code for payment